Shahid Hussain Bokhari: Career

-He was with the Department of Electrical Engineering, University of Engineering and Technology, Lahore, Pakistan from 1980 to 2005 where he held the position of a Professor.
-He also served as Director of the Computer Systems Laboratory, Communications Laboratory and the Postgraduate Program at the Department of Electrical Engineering as well as the Directorate of Research Extension & Advisory Services of the University of Engineering and Technology, Lahore.
-He purportedly tendered his resignation from the Department of Electrical Engineering University of Engineering and Technology, Lahore over a dispute with the administration, notably the Vice-Chancellor Lt.
-Gen. (retd.)
-M. Akram and the Chairman of Department of Electrical Engineering, and dissatisfaction with the policies of the country's Higher Education Commission (HEC).
-Bokhari maintains he did not resign under protest for not being appointed Chairman of Department, although his critics claim otherwise.
+He was with the Department of Electrical Engineering, University of Engineering and Technology, Lahore, Pakistan, from 1980 to 2005 where he held the position of a professor.
+He also served as director of the Computer Systems Laboratory, Communications Laboratory and the postgraduate program at the Department of Electrical Engineering as well as the directorate of Research Extension & Advisory Services of the University of Engineering and Technology, Lahore.

+He (purportedly) tendered his resignation from the Department of Electrical Engineering, University of Engineering and Technology, Lahore, over a dispute with the administration, notably, the then vice-chancellor, Lieutenant General (retired) M. Akram, and the chairman, Department of Electrical Engineering and his dissatisfaction with the policies of the Higher Education Commission (HEC) of Pakistan.
+Bokhari maintains that he did not resign under protest for not being appointed chairman of department, although his critics claim otherwise.

 Bokhari has been associated with the Institute for Computer Applications in Science & Engineering (ICASE) at NASA Langley Research Center in Hampton, Virginia, where he spent a total of about seven years as a visiting scientist or consultant over the period 1978–1998.

 Other institutions that he has been associated with as a researcher include the University of Colorado (USA), Stuttgart University (Germany), University of Vienna (Austria), and the Electrotechnical Laboratory in Tsukuba, Japan.